What Is the Purpose Of Cork Gym Flooring?

 Rubber Flooring Gym Cork

 Weight rooms see significant use and abuse, and rubber flooring gym cork is an excellent option for these intensely used areas.
 Our FlexeCork Interlocking Cork Rubber Tiles are environmentally friendly, yet durable enough to hold up to significant wear and tear.
-The tiles measure 1/2 inch thick, and are made of a cork and rubber mix.
+The tiles are available in 1/4 inch, 1/2 inch, or 3/8 inch thick, and are made of a cork and rubber mix.
 The mix creates a designer look, while still retaining the shock absorption and durability that these materials are known for.

 These rubber flooring gym cork tiles are available in a range of colors, so you can get the exact look that you desire.
 Both the cork and rubber content are recycled, making this flooring eco-friendly.
 The interlocking tiles are easy to install, and are ideal for weight rooms where only the strongest, most durable flooring will do.